 In our busy, never-stop culture, sleep often falls by the wayside in favor of work, family, and other responsibilities.
-Scientists have long known how important sleep is to our overall physical and emotional health, but recent research now shows that a lack of sleep directly impacts our immunity.
+Scientists have long known how important sleep is to our overall physical and emotional health, but recent research now shows that a lack of sleep directly impacts our immune health.
 In fact, studies indicate that people who sleep less than six hours per night are more than four times likely to experience less-than-optimal immune function8.

 • Take action!
 Arrange your schedule to make meeting your body’s personal sleep needs —whether it’s 7, 8, or even 9 hours of sleep each night—a priority.
 Not only will your cognitive function (and mental health) improve with increased sleep, but your immune system will be better able to stand strong all year long.

 When it comes to staying well all year long, taking care of the microscopic friends that live within your digestive tract and support your immune system day in and day out is one of the most powerful steps you can take.
 Interestingly, all of the above recommendations—taking probiotics, exercising, reducing stress, eating fruits and vegetables, and sleeping well—have also been shown to improve gut health.
-This may help to explain why (and how) these important lifestyle choices also help improve your immune system function—perhaps it’s their influence on our gut health that makes them so good for our immunity.
+This may help to explain why (and how) these important lifestyle choices also help improve your immune system function—perhaps it’s their influence on our gut health that makes them so good for our immune health.

 One thing’s for sure, from birth through old age, our immune system works hard to support us through all of life’s diverse challenges.
 And we now know that focusing on our immunity by nourishing our mind and body with good food, good bacteria, plentiful sleep, daily movement—and lots of joyous living and laughter—are the perfect ingredients for long-term health and wellness.